alf-p-steinbach/cppx-core-language/docs/README.md

 After cloning, checking out or downloading the library:

 1. Make the library source code available via C++ include path &ldquo;`cppx-core-language/`&rdquo;.
    ***Info***: in Windows I prefer to use junctions in a common include folder.
 E.g., in that folder I&rsquo;d use the command `mklink /j cppx-core-language c:\somewhere\cppx-core-language\source\cppx-core-language`.
-With a junction you don't have to configure Windows to developer mode to create it, and you can remove it with an `rd` command, consistent with its use for other things that act like directories.
+With a junction you don't have to configure Windows to developer mode to create it, and you can remove it with an `rd` command, consistent with that command&rsquo;s use for other things that act like directories.
 However, in \*nix a symlink would be natural.
 But just copying the source folder is also fine.
    ***Test***: for example, `#include <cppx-core-language/all.hpp>` should now work in C++ source code.

 2. Ditto, make the &ldquo;C header wrappers&rdquo; source code available via C++ include path &ldquo;`c/`&rdquo;.